HUBioDataLab/crossbar-graphql/README.md

 npm install
 ```

-Setup the environment, `.env` file is necessary for this module to work.
+Set the environment up, `.env` file is necessary for this module to work.
 Please declare it with the template below.

 ```env